 ISREC’s strategic goals include expediting progress toward deeper understanding of the biology and genetics of cancer, leveraging new knowledge forthcoming to develop and evaluate impactful new mechanism-guided therapeutic strategies.
 Other goals are to contribute to the growing success of the School of life sciences as an intellectual community and to inspire, instruct, and train students at all levels of their career development.

 Research groups and collaborations

-The ISREC institute is directed by Douglas Hanahan, and currently consists of 15 core and 2 affiliated faculty members.
+The ISREC institute is directed by Elisa Oricchio, and currently consists of 13 core and 3 affiliated faculty members.

 Beyond the institute itself, ISREC faculty members are broadly interactive and collaborative, with other institutes at EPFL, most notably the Institute of Bioengineering (IBI), and with the diverse components of the Swiss Cancer Center Leman (SCCL), including the Lausanne branch of the Ludwig Institute for Cancer Research at the University of Lausanne (UNIL) and the Department of Oncology at the University of Lausanne’s hospital and biomedical campus (CHUV), as well as the University of Geneva (UniGE) and its hospital (HUG).

 The ISREC is prominently involved in the activities of the multi-institutional Swiss Cancer Center Leman (SCCL).
 EPFL’s cancer and bioengineering institutes have a major presence in the new AGORA translational cancer research building, which serves as a flagship of the SCCL.

 Professor of Experimental Surgical Oncology at the Department for Biomedicine, University of Basel, Switzerland